 Chidi is a former reporter for the Atlanta Journal-Constitution whose work has appeared more recently in The Intercept and the Atlanta hyperlocal news site Decaturish.
 While reporting at the scene of a June 20, 2020 protest at the Wendy’s restaurant where Brooks was shot dead, Chidi said he was confronted by an armed man who threatened to shoot him after Chidi refused to turn over his phone.
 When Chidi tried to walk away from the man, he said, he was surrounded by other assailants who punched him repeatedly on his face and head.

 Brooks was killed three weeks after the death of George Floyd in Minneapolis police custody had touched off unrest in cities across the United States.
-The day after his death, protestors gathered at the Wendy’s restaurant, which was closed.
-The Atlanta Journal-Constitution reported that the restaurant caught fire when protestors broke windows and threw fireworks into the building.
-Over the next week, protestors, some of them armed, continued to gather in the Wendy’s parking lot and on nearby University Avenue.
+The day after his death, protesters gathered at the Wendy’s restaurant, which was closed.
+The Atlanta Journal-Constitution reported that the restaurant caught fire when protesters broke windows and threw fireworks into the building.
+Over the next week, protesters, some of them armed, continued to gather in the Wendy’s parking lot and on nearby University Avenue.

 Chidi was reporting at the protest site on the night of June 20 when he heard multiple gunshots off in the distance at about 10 p.m, he said.
 Chidi told the Tracker he could not see the source of the initial shots, but he saw armed individuals in the parking lot assuming defensive firing positions.
 He said he heard someone else in the parking lot closer to him fire additional shots.
 At that point, the crowd of about 500 began to clear out, he said.